 Lotus Villa Boutique Hotel

 Before returning Luang Prabang, visit the Asian Black Bear Rescue Centre, a conservation centre that rescues animals from the wildlife trade.
 Meet the cute furry residents and learn about the efforts to protect Asia Black Bears in the wild.
-After that, you will be transferred back to the hotel.
-It takes around 45 minutes to drive back Luang Prabang.
-Free at leisure.
+Drive back Luang Prabang and free at leisure.

 Overnight in Luang Prabang.